 What sets SHAN ZU knives apart from other brands?

 SHAN ZU knives are manufactured in the world’s third largest knife city -- Yangjiang, China.
-They are processed in a state-of-the-art facility, by some of the most skilled experts, with most advanced technology.
+They are processed in a state-of-the-art facility, by some of the most skilled experts, with the most advanced technology.
 They are results of tradition, time, wisdom and technology.

 Where can I purchase SHAN ZU products at the best prices?

 In general, SHAN ZU products sell at the same price on every online e-commerce site except at special festivals or events.
 You can subscribe SHAN ZU Newsletter so you can get informed of the in-time special offers.

 Where can I buy SHAN ZU knives from and where is my nearest stockist?

 You can buy SHAN ZU knives from SHAN ZU official website and SHAN ZU online stores on Amazon.